 To assist the two countries, and prioritising reform actions, the Commission has presented 21 concrete recommendations for a reform in Bulgaria and 16 recommendations for Romania.

-When the two countries joined the European Union in 2007, they made commitment to address certain shortcomings in their judicial systems and the fight against corruption.
-Organised crime was highlighted as a specific concern in the case of Bulgaria, and these commitments were set out in the accession treaty.
-The Commission established the so-called cooperation and verification mechanism to monitor the progress made.
+When the two countries joined the European Union in 2007, they made commitment to address certain shortcomings in their judicial systems and the fight against corruption, organised crime was highlighted as a specific concern in the case of Bulgaria, and these commitments were set out in the accession treaty and the Commission established the so-called cooperation and verification mechanism to monitor the progress made.